Rouzax/Get-Video-Info/README.md

 ## Note

-- Make sure FFprobe is correctly installed and the provided path is accurate.
+- Make sure MediaInfo CLI is correctly installed and the provided path is accurate.

 - Always review and test the script on a small subset of files before using it on a large collection.